siddureddy-DS/NLP-Final-Project/README.md

 - Qualitative: Human reviews for empathy, hallucination, fluency

-You can run code via Google Colab using the T4 GPU Runtype : https://colab.research.google.com/drive/16MgWIaGyeOPNtsZal3XzTrrtcXbK8fqT?usp=sharing
+You can run code via Google Colab using the T4 GPU Runtype: https://colab.research.google.com/drive/16MgWIaGyeOPNtsZal3XzTrrtcXbK8fqT?usp=sharing

+You can watch the Code Demo Presentation : https://youtu.be/oZjSxAQhovY